New Urban Research Submission Guidelines

 Topics include, but are not limited to:

 Papers will be reviewed by at least two members of a distinguished group of professionals.
-Final selection will be based on the paper’s depth of content, demonstration of methodological rigor, contribution and advancement to the topic of urban design education, and overall significance to the practice of urban design.
+Final selection will be based on the paper's contribution to the critical discussion on enhancing the social and economic needs of people living along our streets and helping answer how transportation standards can be redefined to support safe, vibrant, and more equitable transportation systems.

-All selected authors are expected to present their papers at CNU 22 in Buffalo, June 4-7, 2014.
-Accepted papers and abstracts will first be published on the CNU website and the authors will be required to complete copyright transfer forms.
-Should other publishers be interested in the selected papers, authors must secure copyrights from the Congress for the New Urbanism.
-All submissions must be unpublished original work and must be written in English.
+Selected authors will be asked to present their papers at CNU 23 in Dallas/Fort Worth, April 29-May 2, 2015.
+Accepted papers and abstracts will first be published on the CNU website.
+All submissions must be unpublished, original work, and written in English.
 The following instructions will facilitate the work of the reviewers and will guarantee procedural fairness.

 DEADLINE: January 15, 2014 at 5:00 PM CST